Geetansh431/Muzer-SaaS-Platform/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Features

+- **YouTube Link Submission**: Users can paste YouTube video links to add them to the playlist.
+- **Video Voting**: Each video in the queue has upvote and downvote buttons that affect the video’s rank in the queue.
+- **Now Playing**: Shows the currently playing video at the top of the app, automatically advancing to the next video when finished.
+- **Real-time Queue Updates**: The app updates the queue dynamically as votes are cast and videos are played.
+- **Shareable Links**: Users can copy the page URL to invite others and contribute to the voting process.

+## Technologies Used

+- **Next.js**: The React framework used for building the application.
+- **Tailwind CSS**: For styling the app with utility-first CSS.
+- **Axios**: To handle API requests for fetching and posting video data.
+- **Lucide Icons**: For icons such as thumbs up, thumbs down, and play.
+- **React Toastify**: For toast notifications on user actions.
+- **YouTube API**: (assumed) for video management and retrieving YouTube video data.

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive tutorial to get started with Next.js.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.